Hillcrest Church COVID-19 Information

 Sunday Gatherings and Online Services

-will meet in our building for the 9am service.
+We meet in our building for our 9am and 11am service.

 We are leaning into this unexpected season committed to building new platforms and passages into Jesus community and ways to meaningfully serve our community.